Home to School Transport Policy (0 to 25 Year Olds)

 3.8 Home to school transport provision in specific circumstances

 There may be specific circumstances where Council funded travel assistance could be provided.
-These are outlined below:
+These are provided at the Council’s discretion and are outlined below:

 a) Those living closest to a non-Buckinghamshire School

-b) Reception intake (outlined in section 2: Non statutory school age 0-4)
+b) Reception intake (outlined in section 2: Under statutory school age 0-4 years)

 c) The pupil will be attending a linked junior/combined school

 A linked junior/combined school is a school that has an existing arrangement with an infant school within the catchment area.
 The school gives priority in their admissions to pupils applying from the linked infant school.
-If the pupil is attending an infant school, and they make an application to the linked junior/combined school, then transport will be provided even when this is not the nearest school.
-Transport would also be provided to the nearest suitable school (subject to the normal rules)
+If the catchment resident pupil is attending an infant school, and they make an application to the linked junior/combined school, then transport will be provided even when this is not the nearest school, subject to the normal school transport eligibility criteria.
+Transport would also be provided to the nearest suitable school (subject to the normal criteria).

 d) pre-existing primary transport serves the pupil's local area

-At primary age, where there is established school transport to the catchment primary school, travel assistance will be provided subject to the normal eligibility rules.
+At primary school age, where there is established school transport to the catchment primary school, travel assistance will be provided to that school, subject to the normal school transport eligibility criteria.
 The catchment school that transport is provided to, may not be the nearest school to the pupil’s home but it will be the nearest catchment school if there is more than one.

 e) Other exceptional circumstances